octoml/venv/README.md

 ck install package --tags=compiler,python --env.ENABLE_OPTS=yes
 ```

-But note that it may take 1 hour to build such python
+But note that it may take 1 hour to build such python.
+You can find all customization options in [the readme](https://github.com/octoml/ck-venv/tree/main/package/python-from-src)
+of this CK package.

 You can also install python without shared libraries as follows:
 ```